-Based on information from the 2011 Census, the ABS estimates that there were 669,736 Indigenous people living in Australia in 2011 .
+Based on information from the 2011 Census, the Australian Bureau of Statistics (ABS) estimates that there were 713,600 Indigenous people living in Australia in 2014 .
 NSW had the largest number of Indigenous people, and the NT had the highest percentage of Indigenous people.
-Indigenous people made up 3.0% of the total Australian population.
-For more details on the Indigenous population in each state and territory see the table below.
+Indigenous people made up 3% of the total Australian population.
+For more details on the Indigenous population in each state and territory see Table 1.

 |State/territory||Number of Indigenous people||Proportion (%) of Indigenous population living in that state/territory||Proportion (%) of state/territory population that are Indigenous|

-|Source: ABS, 2012 |
+|Source: ABS, 2014 |

 In 2011, 90% of Indigenous people identified as Aboriginal, 6% identified as Torres Strait Islanders, and 4% identified as both Aboriginal and Torres Strait Islander .

 The Indigenous population is much younger overall than the non-Indigenous population.
-In 2011, more than one-third of Indigenous people were aged less than 15 years, compared with one-fifth of non-Indigenous people .
-Almost 4% of Indigenous people were aged 65 years or over, compared with 14% of non-Indigenous people.
+In 2011, more than one-third of Indigenous people younger than 15 year of age (compared with one-fifth of non-Indigenous people) .
+Almost 4% of Indigenous people were 65 years or older, compared with 14% of non-Indigenous people.

 Figure 1.
 Population pyramid of Indigenous and non-Indigenous populations, 2011Source: ABS, 2012

 There is a special calculation for 'infant mortality rates'.
 To calculate this rate, the number of infants (children under one year of age) who died in one calendar year is divided by the number of live births in the same year.

-In 2004-2008, the overall rate of new cases (incidence rate) of cancer was slightly higher for Indigenous people than for non-Indigenous people .
-Incidence rates vary depending on the type of cancer.
-Indigenous people had higher incidence rates than did non-Indigenous people in 2004-2008 for:
+In 2005-2009, the overall rate of new cases (incidence rate) of cancer was slightly lower for Indigenous people than for non-Indigenous people .
+Incidence rates varied depending on the type of cancer.
+Indigenous people had higher incidence rates than non-Indigenous people for:

-Indigenous people had lower incidence rates than did non-Indigenous people in 2004-2008 for:
+Indigenous people had lower incidence rates than non-Indigenous people in 2005-2009 for:

 The fact that Indigenous people are more likely than non-Indigenous people to die from cancer could be because:

-According to the 2004-2005 NATSIHS, diabetes was more common for Indigenous people living in remote areas (9%) than for those living in non-remote areas (5%) .
-Diabetes affects Indigenous people at a younger age than non-Indigenous people – it affects high numbers of Indigenous people over the age of 25 years, which is earlier than for non-Indigenous people (Figure 3) .
-Overall, diabetes is more than three times more common among Indigenous people than among other Australians.
+According to the 2012-2013 AATSIHS, diabetes was more common for Indigenous people living in remote areas than for those living in non-remote areas .
+Diabetes affected Indigenous people at a younger age than non-Indigenous people – 5% of Indigenous people aged 25-34 years had diabetes, and up to 39% of those aged over 55 years had the disease (Figure 3) .
+Overall, diabetes was around three times more common among Indigenous people than among other Australians.

 Social and emotional wellbeing is a term used to talk about a person's overall social, emotional, psychological (mental), spiritual, and cultural wellbeing.
 Factors that are important to social and emotional wellbeing include a person's:

-Social and emotional wellbeing is often confused with mental health, but it is much broader: social and emotional wellbeing is concerned with the overall wellbeing of the person.
+Social and emotional wellbeing is often confused with mental health, but it is much broader and is concerned with the overall wellbeing of the person.
 On the other hand, mental health describes how a person thinks and feels, and how they cope with and take part in everyday life.
 It is often seen, incorrectly, as simply the absence of a mental illness.